wp-plugins/picasa-album-uploader/readme.txt

 == Changelog ==

+= Trunk =
+* Modified class names used by plugin and improved default formatting on plugin displayed pages
+* Additional debug logging

 = 0.4 =
 * Address issues when permalinks are not being used on a site.
 Picasa Desktop is challenged if permalinks are not enabled when processing URLs.
 * Added debug logging in plugin to aid in diagnosis of reported problems